S. L. Bhyrappa: Controversies

-Bhyrappa was the center of several controversies because of his themes and positions on sensitive issues.
+Bhyrappa was the centre of several controversies because of his themes and positions on sensitive issues.
 Some of his prominent novels (such as Vamshavruksha, Tabbaliyu Neenaade Magane, Parva, and Saartha) have strong roots in ancient Indian philosophical tradition, thus inviting severe criticism from Navya writers and from others.
 Bhyrappa supported N. R. Narayana Murthy when he was criticized by the media and the public regarding the controversy over playing an instrumental version of the national anthem at an important occasion.
 He also backed N. R. Narayana Murthy regarding the Kaveri issue saying riots and protests are not going to solve the problem.
 Bhyrappa had a debate with Girish Karnad in the publication Vijaya Karnataka regarding the religious tolerance of 18th century Mysore ruler Tippu Sultan.
 In Bhyrappa's novel Aavarana, he accuses Tippu Sultan of being a religious fanatic who could not stand Hindus in his court.
-Bhyrappa had substantiated the argument based on several historic sources written in India during Tippu Sultan's rule.
-One of the issues Bhyrappa raised was the usage of the Persian word bin (which is used to refer to a person as a "son of") in the Government of Karnataka records even during modern times.
-This practice started during Tippu Sultan's rule, which according to Bhyrappa was one of the several methods used to enforce Islamic rule on Hindus.
+Bhyrappa has attempted to substantiate his argument based on several historical sources written in India.
+For example, Bhyrappa has pointed to the usage of the Arabic patronymic bin (used in personal names to mean "son of") in governmental records, which Bhyrappa claimed has continued even into modern times in Karnataka.
+According to Bhyrappa, this practice, initiated under the rule of Tippu Sultan, was one of several methods used to enforce Islamic rule on Hindus.
 The book discusses other methods used by Tippu Sultan to convert Hindus to Islam.
-Bhyrappa backs his claims with historical references.
-This was criticized by Girish Karnad, who portrays Tippu Sultan as a secular ruler in his plays.
-Bhyrappa accused Karnad of giving an inaccurate account of Tippu Sultan in his plays.
+This view was criticized by Girish Karnad, who has portrayed Tippu Sultan as a secular ruler in his plays.
+Bhyrappa has countered that Karnad portrays Tippu Sultan inaccurately in his plays.

 U.R.
 Ananthamurthy was a prominent critic of Bhyrappa's novels.
 Bhyrappa has documented his debate with Ananthamurthy in Bhitti, as well as in a few essays in his book Naaneke Bareyuttene.
 Bhyrappa's more recent novel Aavarana brings out historical information about what Islamic rule did to ancient Indian social and cultural life.
-This has stirred a major controversy.
-There have been accusations leveled at Bhyrappa of being a Hindu fundamentalist who wants to divide society on the basis of history, an allegation which Bhyrappa anticipated and tried to refute by referring to notable sources.
+This stirred a major controversy.
+There were accusations leveled at Bhyrappa of being a Hindu fundamentalist who wanted to divide society on the basis of history, an allegation which Bhyrappa anticipated and tried to refute by referring to notable sources.
 Ananthamurthy criticized Bhyrappa and his works, calling Aavarana "dangerous".
 Ananthamurthy accused Bhyrappa of being more of a debater than a storyteller.
 "He doesn't know what Hindu religion stands for" and "does not know how to write novels".
-However Bhyrappa claims that the novel was result of his search for truth and there was no ulterior motive behind the novel.
+However Bhyrappa claimed that the novel was result of his search for truth and there was no ulterior motive behind the novel.
 He urged critics to study the reference books mentioned in the novel before arriving at any conclusion about it.